dwolfson7789/wdi-al-khwarizmi-2/W01/D05/Assignments/Morning_Exercise/slips.md

 1. Michael Machiah, Daniel Eversen, Jonathan Schupak
 1. Pooja Tandan, Tanya Newell, Kaushal Patel
 1. Kristyn Lyncheski, Matthew Jaikaran, Malcolm Sackler
-1. Sean Keegan, Matthew Woop, Sung Jin Lee
+1. Sean Keegan, Matthew Woop

 #####Questions to Answer
 1. What are the different datatypes in JavaScript?
 Give an example of each.
 Why might you choose to use one over another?